Terms and Conditions

 - It is not permissible to instruct buyers that they must wait for a custom invoice before paying for a purchase.

 - When selecting an available method of payment, from the options we provide, any additional charges or requirements for using the indicated method of payment are prohibited (for example, indicating a buyer must pay an additional 30 cents if paying by PayPal).

 - All information contained within a listing must be accurate, not misleading and relevant to the listing.

-- Item titles should not include promotional words, or words irrelevant to the actual item, such as Wow!
+- Item titles should not include shipping information, promotional words, or words irrelevant to the actual item, such as Wow!
 Look!, etc. Additionally, excessive (or non-standard) use of capitalization of words and inappropriate use of punctuation and special characters is strictly prohibited (i.e., 'BEST BRITISH STAMP!!!', 'L@@K!!!', 'Germany #5 ◊ Used ◊ OG', etc.).

 - Item titles cannot include private ids (also known as SKUs, or your own unique product identification numbers).

 - By listing a product image, it is assumed that the image is of the exact item the buyer will receive.
 If the image is only meant to serve as an example, this must be explicitly and clearly stated at the top of the description.